 Suzie is a UK based singer and performer.
 She began her vocal training at Birmingham Conservatoire where she won a scholarship and many prizes.
-After completing her studies there she was awarded a Silver Medal from the Worshipful Company of Musicians for Excellence in Performance.
-In 2011 she participated in the Opera Works course with English National Opera.
+After completing her studies she was awarded a Silver Medal from the Worshipful Company of Musicians for Excellence in Performance and went on to participate in the Opera Works course with English National Opera.
 Since graduating she has been employed by Diva Opera, Buxton Festival Opera, Kentish Opera, Heritage Opera and Graham Vick’s Birmingham Opera Company.

 Operatic roles include Carmen (Carmen – in English) for Kentish Opera and Heritage Opera; Jester (“i” the opera) for Waste Paper Opera Company; Mother (Amahl and the Night Visitors) and Juno (Semele) for Operamus; Minerve (Orphée aux Enfers) for Diva Opera; Ottavia (L’incoronazione di Poppea) and Rosalia (West Side Story) for Birmingham Conservatoire; First Witch (Dido and Aeneas) for mac Productions/Sampad.

 Act II saw the introduction of the star soloist, Suzie Purkis as Juno, adding an extra clarity of diction and stage presence to the proceedings.

 I love her voice.
 It’s very powerful, but it is her way of breathing life into the vocal lines that I admire.

 Michael Wolters wrote a two-hour-long music theatre piece called Sing, sing! for Suzie and Ulrich Mertin (viola) which they premiered in Düsseldorf and performed again for the opening of a festival in Trier.
 In the UK Suzie premiered Michael’s short opera The Voyage in collaboration with Stan’s Cafe Theatre Company; a recording of this performance was broadcast on BBC Radio 3.

 …Purkis’ poised delivery conveying a wonderfully lyrical sense of line through wide-spanning intervals.